 Dakota College at Bottineau has an on-campus student population of approximately 300 and a faculty and staff of approximately 80.
 Although, we are located in a small, rural setting, we can't disregard those practices which guard our safety and security.
 Students and employees must take the initiative to be responsible for their security and the security of others.
 When this is done, the campus community can create a proactive environment that makes it more difficult for criminal activity to occur.
 Part of the reason for making this information available to staff and students is to motivate them to practice preventive measures on the campus where they work and learn.
-At this time, security is maintained via the Judicial Officer, the Housing Director, the Head Residents, Student Resident Assistants, and various other DCB staff.
-The Housing Director and Judicial Officer is located in Thatcher Hall #120B.
+At this time, security is maintained via the Judicial Officer, the Housing Director, the Residence Hall Directors, one fulltime and one part-time security officer, and various other DCB staff.
+The Security Office is located in Mead Hall, Room #117.